On braids and links up to link-homotopy: Clasper calculus up to link-homotopy

 \begin{defn} Let $T$ be a clasper for a tangle $\theta$.
 We define the $\emph{degree}$ of $T$ denoted $\degg(T)$ as its number of nodes plus one, or equivalently its number of leaves minus one.
-The $\emph{support}$ of $T$ denoted $\supp(T)$ is defined to be the set of the components of $\theta$ that intersect $T$.
-We often consider the number of the components rather than the components themselves. \end{defn} \begin{defn} A clasper $T$ for a tangle $\theta$ is said to be \emph{simple} if all leaves of $T$ intersect $\theta$ exactly once.
-A leaf of a simple clasper intersecting the $l$-th component is called an \emph{$l$-leaf}. \end{defn} \begin{defn} We say that a clasper $T$ for a tangle $\theta$ \emph{has repeats} if it intersects a component of $\theta$ in at least two points. \end{defn}
+The $\emph{support}$ of $T$ denoted $\supp(T)$ is defined to be the set of the components of $\theta$ that intersect $T$. \end{defn} \begin{defn} A clasper $T$ for a tangle $\theta$ is said to be \emph{simple} if every leaf of $T$ intersects $\theta$ exactly once.
+A leaf of a simple clasper intersecting the $l$-th component is called an \emph{$l$-leaf}. \end{defn} \begin{defn} We say that a simple clasper $T$ for a tangle $\theta$ \emph{has repeats} if it intersects a component of $\theta$ in at least two points. \end{defn}

-Given a clasper $T$ for a tangle $\theta$, there is a procedure called $surgery$ detailed in \cite{HabiroClasp} to construct a new tangle denoted $\theta^T$.
-We illustrate on the left hand side of Figure \ref{figsurgery} the effect of a surgery on a clasper of degree one.
-Now if $T$ has degree higher than one, we first apply the rule shown on the right hand side of Figure \ref{figsurgery}, at each trivalent vertex: this breaks up $T$ into a union of degree one claspers, on which we can perform surgery. \\ Note that clasper surgery commutes with ambient isotopy.
-More precisely for $i$ an ambient isotopy and $T$ a clasper for a tangle $\theta$ we have that $i(\theta^{T})=(i(\theta))^{i(T)}$.
-This is an elementary example of $clasper\ calculus$, which refers to the set of operations on unions of a tangles with some claspers, that allow to deform one into an other with isotopic surgery result.
+Given a disjoint union of claspers $F$ for a tangle $\theta$, there is a procedure called $surgery$ detailed in \cite{HabiroClasp} to construct a new tangle denoted $\theta^F$.
+We illustrate on the left-hand side of Figure \ref{figsurgery} the effect of a surgery on a clasper of degree one.
+Now if $F$ contains some claspers with degree higher than one, we first apply the rule shown on the right-hand side of Figure \ref{figsurgery}, at each trivalent vertex: this breaks up $F$ into a disjoint union of degree one claspers, on which we can perform surgery.

+Note that clasper surgery commutes with ambient isotopy.
+More precisely for $i$ an ambient isotopy and $F$ a disjoint union of claspers for a tangle $\theta$ we have that $i(\theta^{F})=(i(\theta))^{i(F)}$.
+This is an elementary example of $clasper\ calculus$, which refers to the set of operations on unions of a tangles with some claspers, that allow to deform one into another with isotopic surgery result.
 These operations are developed in \cite{HabiroClasp}, and we give in the next section the analogous calculus up to link-homotopy.